Social Studies Courses

 African American History (10th grade required)

-*Honors African American History – (10th grade – replaces African American History requirement)
+African American History Honors – (10th grade – Replaces African American History requirement)

-This is a rigorous and intellectually challenging survey course designed to provide students with the “analytical skills” and conceptual knowledge necessary to engage the scholarship, materials, and issues of African American History.
+For students considering AP and IB studies, this is a rigorous and intellectually challenging survey course designed to provide students with the “analytical skills” and conceptual knowledge necessary to engage the scholarship, materials, and issues of African American History.
 In addition to learning about the individual contributions of African Americans, students will learn of the societies that they built, as well as the communities they continue to maintain.
 The course allows students to discuss how the narratives and scholarship informed the body of work developed by African Americans, and subsequently the “intellectual progression” of the discipline of African American Studies.
 In addition to reading and analyzing the required materials, students will be challenged to bring to the class discussions their thoughts and ideas about the additional independent sources (scholarly, literary, oratory) and perspectives they consulted.
 The class discussions will provide space for students to intentionally and deliberately address framing questions; pose additional questions; and explore further questions using existing methodologies employed by the social sciences.

-US History (11th grade required)
+United States History (11th grade required)

 This course is a study of the political, diplomatic, economic and social history of the United States.
 Students will learn key events in US History, their causes and results.
 Students will become knowledgeable in the trends as well as events.
 They will learn how events follow causes and show how democratic society can direct trends.
 The topics to be taught include obtaining independence, the growth of the nation, divisive conflicts, the unifying of the nation, individuals who gave direction to the nation and groups who changed or tried to change the direction of history.
 Class discussions, reports, speakers, field trips and film augment the course.